shishirRsiam/shishirRsiam/README.md

   - **Database**: MySQL, PostgreSQL
   - **Other**: Data Structures and Algorithms (DSA), Object-Oriented Programming (OOP)

-Here’s an updated version reflecting what you already know:

 🌱 **I’m proficient in:**
   - **Django**: Building full-stack web applications, specializing in back-end development with Django.
   - **Odoo Development**: Developing custom modules and integrating advanced solutions for optimizing business processes in enterprise-level systems.